 Why is your protocol significant?
 OR What key questions can this method help answer?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).
+Dan Some: SEC-MALS is a quantitative method for determining the molecular weight, size and conformation of macromolecules in solution.
+It can identify oligomers and complexes, and characterize difficult samples like glycoproteins and membrane proteins.

 What is the main advantage of this technique?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Hadar Amartely: SEC-MALS is an absolute method.
+It relies on fundamental physics and does not depend on calibration against molecular standards, the molecule’s conformation or how it interacts with the separation medium.

 OPTIONAL Interview Statements: (Said by you on camera) - All interview statements may be edited for length and clarity.